County Development Plan

 • All branches of Dún Laoghaire-Rathdown Libraries during Library opening hours.

+The Elected Members can make the variation, with or without the Material Alterations.
 The variation will have immediate effect once it is made.

 The list of FAQs does not purport to be a legal interpretation of the Planning and Development Act 2000, (as amended) and are simply for information purposes.